Frequently Asked Questions

 A clear statement that you want to be excluded from the Class.

-The exclusion letter or form must be signed and dated, and postmarked no later than May 3, 2021.
+The exclusion letter or form must be signed and dated, and received by March 4, 2022.
 You must mail your exclusion letter to:

 P.O.
 Box 6659